thingsdb/ThingsDocs/v0/content/collection-api/event_id.md

 weight: 156
 ---

-Returns the current event ID for the running query.
+Returns the current event Id for the running query.
 The return value will be `nil` if the query does not require an event.

 This function does *not* generate an [event](../../overview/events).